RedVinck/ProjectWeekCloudBackend/README.md

 # mvn clean install
 ```

-This will result in a "demo-0.0.1-snapshot.jar" file being create in the target directory.
+This will result in a "demo-0.0.1-snapshot.jar" file being created in the target directory.

 Create a "Dockerfile" in the root of the project directory: